cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes leaned forward, his tone even.
 “More than missing provisions.
 Smuggled arms?
 Stolen intelligence?
 Or something buried deeper—payments, names?”

 Cartwright hesitated, his gaze flickering to the darkened corners of the inn.
-“I don’t know, Mr. Holmes.
-But records didn’t match shipments, and funds kept vanishing—always through the same hands."
+“The records showed systematic theft, Mr. Holmes - all leading to the same source."

 Holmes studied him carefully.
 "You have a choice, Lieutenant.
 Speak now, or let the truth bury you."